1. Introduction

 Use Paging and Sorting for Collection Queries

 All queries that return a collection should seriously consider adding paging and sorting parameters.
-Small test databases can become significantly populated production databases over time and cause eventual failure if paging and sorting is not applied to unbounded collection query return methods. |
+Small test databases can become significantly populated production databases over time and cause eventual failure if paging and sorting are not applied to unbounded collection query return methods. |

 7.1.
 Sorting